omar-radwan7/QorixAI_Lnaguage_Model/README.md

 - File upload for on-the-fly analysis
 - Secure API key management (stored in browser only)
 - Light/Dark mode toggle
 - Fully responsive and mobile-ready UI
-- Rate limit status display
 - Runs 100% client-side — no server or database required

 ---